OlivierBarbier/Zuora-Soap-Api/doc.md

 In order to do so, just `cd` into the root directory of your Zuora project and in a terminal window type `composer require olivierbarbier/zuora-soap-api`.
 You will have access to all Zuora domain Objects within the `\Zuora\Soap` namespace.
 And you will be able to make SOAP calls with the \Zuora\Soap\Api class.

-Below is an example of how to login to Zuora and perform a Zuora Query Object Language (ZOQL) query:
+Below is an example showing how to login to Zuora and perform a Zuora Query Object Language (ZOQL) query:

 ```php
 require 'vendor/autoload.php';